mei10101/mei10101/README.md

 ### Hi there 👋

-I'm your mom and I do shit
+- 🌱 I'm not learning anything im dumb
-I'm not learning any langs cuz fuck u lol
+- YOUR MOM